How do you know if you have oily skin?

 Let’s start from the beginning and pay attention to recognizing the primary factors that are probably the main cause of the overproduction of sebum.

 Low water intake triggers our system into easily detecting the problem, and the sebaceous glands are immediately thrown into overwork, producing sebum to compensate for the hydration our skin is missing.

 You are two big bottles of water (a day) away from resolving this problem.

 I think this is self-explanatory.

 A poor diet can be the main trigger for many serious health-related issues, and this always shows on the skin.
 Many skin concerns address an imbalanced diet including excess oil production which causes clogging of pores which then leads to acne, bumps, cysts, etc.

 You might want to remember having your fruits and greens daily because your skin will undoubtedly be thanking you.

 I won’t be the one to tell you that you should avoid stress.
-We all know that stress is bad for our skin and health and we should avoid it by all cost.
+We all know that stress is bad for our skin and health and we should avoid it by all costs.

 But what we also know is that doing such a thing is nearly impossible in today’s world.